nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2021.md

 ## Hotfix 31

-### Reduce retries on recompute bulk actions
+### Reduce Retries on Recompute Bulk Actions

-The maximum number of retries can now be configured for recompute bulk actions using nuxeo.conf options below, also, the new default is one retry (previously 3):
+The maximum number of retries can now be configured for recompute bulk actions using the nuxeo.conf options below.
+The new default option is one retry (previously 3):
 ```Java
 nuxeo.bulk.action.recomputeThumbnails.maxRetries=1
 nuxeo.bulk.action.recomputeViews.maxRetries=1